jlento/atm-doc/EC-Earth3/3.3.1.1/README.md

 Hoping to use eccodes instead of grib-api, see [EC-Earth3 wiki page](https://dev.ec-earth.org/projects/ecearth3/wiki/Using_eccodes_library).

-Builds go through, except ifs and lpj-guess.
-EC-Earth 3.3.2 should supports eccodes in ifs.
-Either install grib-api or skip this version and wait for 3.3.2.
+Builds go through, except lpj-guess.
 LPJ-GUESS has issues with using `int` instead of `MPI_Comm` C++ type for MPI communicator handles.

 Functions `install_all` and `create_ece_run` are not adapted yet.